275 Madison Avenue: Features

 The entrance lobbies had floor surfaces made of Belgian black marble and walls of French black marble.
 The marble lobby has a motif of a star, as well as nickel trim in the Art Deco style.
 Walker & Gillette designed a bank branch for the New York Trust Company in the first floor, mezzanine, and basement.
 The branch had bronze tellers' cages, marble-clad main floor, and a Venetian-terrazzo floor in the basement's 4000 ft2 safe-deposit vaults.
 The main banking walls were made of English oak and embedded nickel bronze, as well as Byzantine and Belgian black marble.
 The vault walls were made of an 18 in layer of reinforced concrete and a 1 in layer of plate steel.
 As of 2014, the former banking space was being marketed as a conventional retail space, with 2,950 ft2 in the basement, 3975 ft2 on the first floor, and 1,050 ft2 on the mezzanine.
 These stories all had ceiling heights of 20 ft.

 The elevators were split into two banks: local elevators, which traveled from the ground story to the 22nd floor, and express elevators, which traveled from the 22nd to 42nd floors.
 The elevators were originally designed to run at a top speed of 1000 ft/min.
 According to Franzheim, it would only take a 42nd-story tenant fifty seconds to travel to the ground story "under normal traffic conditions".
 The building's elevators had exotic woods from numerous countries.

-The upper stories had floor areas of between 2300 and 10000 ft2.
+The upper stories had floor areas between 2300 and 10000 ft2.
 The building had a total rentable area of either 220000 ft2, 225,000 ft2, or 230000 ft2.
 The gross floor area was 275000 ft2.
 The walls of the upper-story corridors were clad with French black marble, while the floors had Belgian black marble interspersed with chips of Italian white marble.
 Upper-story offices were also wainscoted in French black marble.
 Walls and partitions were made of tiles and terracotta from across the United States, which were combined with clay from New Jersey.
 Interior walls were designed so they were, on average, only 22 ft from the windows.
 A three-story suite at the top of the building had a private elevator and staircases, as well as executive offices and a greenhouse area.
 Franzheim, the building's architect, originally used these executive offices.